 - Get others to back you up – Friends don’t let friends crowdfund alone – for a variety of reasons.
 Yes, crowdfunding with a larger team means a larger potential pool of backers, but more fundamentally, the trust of your immediate network of friends and family is what makes strangers feel more comfortable backing your campaign.
-As our Education Partner, Tim Wright explains it, “They are the first helpers, building trust and providing proof of legitimacy to a project, they validate it for late-supporters.”
+As our Community Resource Partner, Tim Wright explains it, “They are the first helpers, building trust and providing proof of legitimacy to a project, they validate it for late-supporters.”

 - Make a reasonable request – I’ll get heat here from people that say you should ask for the moon, but really, the best request – one that builds trust – is the one that is right for the recipient.
 The key in crowdfunding is to make it easy for someone to say “Yes.”
 Make sure you create rewards or investment levels that show your network you know who they are and what they like.